‘DWTS’ Star Carrie Ann Inaba Stuns In Plunging Silver Sequin Gown At Age 51

 “James lost his baby and all you care about is a ‘look,’ so fake.
 Please find a new job because obviously you can’t do this one,” another added.

-Despite the drama, Carrie Ann documented her getting-ready look in a photo diary for People as she has done all season.
-The brunette stunner’s hairstylist Steve Berg explained while her tousled blowout was the perfect accessory for her sexy sequin dress for the Week 10 semifinals.
+Despite the drama, Carrie Ann documented her getting-ready look in a photo diary for People magazine as she has done all season.
+The brunette stunner’s hairstylist Steven Berg explained that her tousled blowout was the perfect accessory for her sexy sequin dress for the Week 10 semifinals.

 “After last week’s sleek, classic twist we went for wild, sexed-up hair,” Berg told People.
 “It’s exactly what that metallic dress called for.”